-The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
+The Group recognises lease liabilities at the present value of lease payments to be made over the lease term.
+In calculating the present value of lease payments, the Group uses the incremental borrowing rate at the lease commencement date, if the interest rate implicit in the lease is not readily determinable.
+The lease term comprises the non-cancellable term of the lease plus any periods covered by an option to extend the lease if it is reasonably certain to be exercised and any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.

-For several leases, the Group has renewal/extension options.
+For several leases, the Group has renewal and/or extension options.
 The Group applies judgement in evaluating whether it is reasonably certain to exercise the option to renew.
 That is, it considers all relevant factors that create an economic incentive for it to exercise the renewal.
-After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise (or not to exercise) the option to renew (e.g., a change in business strategy).
+After the commencement date, the Group reassesses the lease term if there is a significant change in circumstances that is within its control and affects its ability to exercise (or not to exercise) the option to renew (e.g., a change in business strategy).
+Usually, the Group is able to be reasonably certain if an option is exercised around two years before the lease term ends.
+The renewal options for leases of cars are not included as part of the lease term because the Group typically leases cars for not more than six years and, hence, is not exercising any renewal options.